By David Parmenter

 Exhibit 1 Common misunderstanding regarding critical success factors (extract from the CSFs toolkit)

-Common Misunderstandings | Better practice solution |
+Common Misunderstandings Better practice solution

-Thinking that “We already know our CSFs” | It is common for the executive team to believe they and everybody else knows the CSFs.
+Thinking that “We already know our CSFs” It is common for the executive team to believe they and everybody else knows the CSFs.
 I often joke that I could ask a CEO on consecutive days “What are your CSFs?” and I would get slightly different answers each day.

-Mixing critical success factors and external outcomes | We need both CSFs and external outcomes, albeit in two separate lists.
+Mixing critical success factors and external outcomes We need both CSFs and external outcomes, albeit in two separate lists.
 The problem is that in most exercises I have observed the of list success factors includes, in error, some external outcomes.
-It is important that the KPI team read the section on “Distinguishing between critical success factors and external outcomes” a number of times, so they are clear about the difference. |
+It is important that the KPI team read the section on “Distinguishing between critical success factors and external outcomes” a number of times, so they are clear about the difference.

-Too many CSFs | Limit to eight to ten Critical Success Factors
+Too many CSFs Limit to eight to ten Critical Success Factors

 After twenty years using this approach I have found the magic number is between eight to ten, regardless of the organization’s size.
-However, for a conglomerate in the private sector, (the CSFs will largely be industry specific (e.g., the CSFs for an airline are different from the CSFs for a retail store).
-Accordingly, there would be a collection of CSFs in the conglomerate greater than the suggested eight to ten. |
+However, for a conglomerate in the private sector, (the CSFs will largely be industry-specific (e.g., the CSFs for an airline are different from the CSFs for a retail store).
+So, each company would have some specific CSFs and some group-worded CSFs, adding up to a number within the 8-10 recommended limit.

-A set for each division | Only One Set of Critical Success Factors for The Organization
+A set for each division Only One Set of Critical Success Factors for The Organization

-To create alignment between teams in an organization, it is important that there is only one set of between five and eight critical success factors (CSFs) for the organization.
-If you allow teams, departments, or divisions to create their own operational CSFs, you will have chaos. |
+To create alignment between teams in an organisation, there must be only one set of between five and eight critical success factors (CSFs) for the entity.
+You will have chaos if you allow teams, departments, or divisions to create their own operational CSFs.

-Calling them KRAs | Critical Success Factors Are Not Key Result Areas
+Calling them KRAs Critical Success Factors Are Not Key Result Areas

-In job descriptions you can often find the words “key result areas” (KRAs) which are often mistaken for CSFs.
-I believe that job descriptions should have a new section pointing out the organization’s CSFs and how the incumbent should maximize alignment of his or her duties with them.
 This would help to clarify the difference between KRAs and CSFs.
-The KRAs are those duties and tasks that the incumbent must be able to perform, and the organizational CSFs are the guiding force ensuring that all staff, every day, treat, as a priority, activities that align well with the CSFs. |
+The KRAs are those duties and tasks that the incumbent must be able to perform, and the organisational CSFs are the guiding force ensuring that all staff, every day, treat activities that align well with the CSFs as a priority.

-You can be at peak performance without having a common understanding of your CSFs | Performance management cannot possibly function optimally without a common understanding of your CSFs.
+Thinking that you can be at peak performance without having a common understanding of your CSFs Performance management cannot function optimally without a common understanding of your CSFs.

 Purchase my latest toolkits which are on sale (over 40% reduction):